-Chemo is a type of treatment that includes a drug or combination of drugs to treat cancer.
+Chemotherapy (chemo) is a type of treatment that includes a medication or combination of medications to treat cancer.
 The goal of chemo is to stop or slow the growth of cancer cells.
-Chemotherapy is considered a systemic therapy.
+Chemo is considered a systemic therapy.
 This means it may affect your entire body.
-Chemo drugs target rapidly growing cancer cells, but they can also affect healthy cells that grow rapidly.
-The effect of these drugs on both cancer and normal cells often causes chemo side effects.
+Chemo medications attack rapidly growing cancer cells, but they can also affect healthy cells that grow rapidly.
+The effect of these medications on normal cells often causes chemo side effects.
 For example:

 - A number of blood cells that divide rapidly can be damaged along with cancer cells during chemo:

 - White blood cells help protect the body from infection.
 A low white blood cell count is known as neutropenia.
-If your white blood cell count gets too low you could get a serious infection.
+If your white blood cell count gets too low, you could get an infection.

 - Red blood cells carry oxygen throughout your body.
 A low red blood cell count is known as anemia.
 Anemia can lead to fatigue, chest pain, and more serious complications.

 - Platelets are structures in the blood that help stop bleeding.
 A low platelet cell count is known as thrombocytopenia.
 A low platelet count can cause bruising and bleeding.

 - Hair follicles have cells that can be affected by chemo, leading to hair loss, also called alopecia.

 - Cells lining your stomach can also be affected by chemo.
 This can cause vomiting and diarrhea, and may be associated with nausea.